lcunningham24/Mod2Project/README.md

 ## Data Cleaning & Visualization
 My dataset was quite large (6806 rows, 1986 columns) so first, I scaled it down to only include 4-year predominantly bachelor-degree granting institutions.
 I then went through the College Scorecard's provided data dictionary, as well as correlation matrices to determine which features I thought had the most influence on graduation rates.
 Once my dataframe was narrowed down (my_dataframe.csv) I had (2058 rows, 33 columns).

+I converted several of my columns from strings to integers (data_cleaning.ipynb).

 To start my exploratory analysis, I generated a heatmap of the top highly correlated variables in my dataframe.

 ![Image](heatmap.png)